coatless-mac/r-macos-rtools/README.md

 - `clang4` from <http://r.research.att.com/libs/>
 - `gfortran` from <https://gcc.gnu.org/wiki/GFortranBinaries#MacOS-1>

-For those interested, the installer can obtained here <https://uofi.box.com/v/r-macos-rtools-pkg>.
+For those interested, the installer can be obtained on either the project's [**release page**](https://github.com/coatless/r-macos-rtools/releases/latest) or through <http://go.illinois.edu/r-macos-rtools-pkg>.
 The pre-built binaries this installer encloses can be found at <https://developer.apple.com/download/more/>,
 <http://r.research.att.com/libs/>, and <https://gcc.gnu.org/wiki/GFortranBinaries#MacOS-1>.
 Unlike the [previous installer](https://github.com/coatless/r-macos-clang),